Geometric Structures Induced by Deformations of the Legendre Transform: Complex Polarizations

 \section{Complex Polarizations}

-This appendix illustrates the method of holomorphic polarization, which establishes a intimate relation between link functions and natural families.
+This appendix illustrates the method of holomorphic polarization, which establishes an intimate relation between link functions and natural families.
 For a given K\"{a}hler manifold one can choose a polarization.
-A holomorphic polarization has the consequence that physical states are represented as holomorphic functions, and thereby generalizing Bargmann-Segal's (Fock) spaces that are relevant to coherent states.
+A holomorphic polarization has the consequence that physical states are represented as holomorphic functions, thereby generalizing Bargmann--Segal's (Fock) spaces that are relevant to coherent states.
 The complex polarization is a condition determined by

 where the connection is determined by the K\"{a}hler potential over the manifold.
-This polarization implies that the commutator $[\nabla_{\bar{a}},\nabla_{\bar{b}}]=0$ and, hence the system described at~\eqref{eq:polarization}, is integrable.
-It's general solution is given by
+This polarization implies that the commutator $[\nabla_{\bar{a}},\nabla_{\bar{b}}]=0$, and hence the system described at~\eqref{eq:polarization} is integrable.
+Its general solution is given by

 In the context of statistical manifolds, $\pazocal{K}(z,\bar{z})$ corresponds to a link function $C(z,\bar{z})$.
-Therefore, Eq.~\eqref{eq:pol_sol} corresponds to a natural family of distributions --- e.g., the flat geometry $\mathbb{C}^{n}$ is described by $C(z,\bar{z})=z^{a}\bar{z}_{\bar{a}}$ which leads to the exponential family, whereas a link function of the form of Eq.~\eqref{eq:Kahler_Link} yiedls R\'{e}nyi's natural family.
+Therefore, Equation~\eqref{eq:pol_sol} corresponds to a natural family of distributions, e.g., the flat geometry $\mathbb{C}^{n}$ is described by $C(z,\bar{z})=z^{a}\bar{z}_{\bar{a}}$, which leads to the exponential family, whereas a link function of the form of Equation~\eqref{eq:Kahler_Link} yields R\'{e}nyi's natural family.
 The resulting physical Hilbert space is

 where $\omega^n$ denotes the manifold's volume form.
 In other words, one considers square-integrable global sections that are covariantly constant along $\nabla_{\bar{a}}$.